Use our gay travel guide to New York Pride for all the info on the best parties, main gay events, the parade, and tips on where to stay.

 It's located just three blocks from Times Square, so you can easily visit during the day or night to get one of those famous photos.

-We also LOVE the use of the colour purple throughout the hotel, so fabulous!
+We also LOVE the use of the color purple throughout the hotel, so fabulous!

 For a 4-star hotel in New York City, the prices are pretty reasonable.
 There are lots of amenities and services to make your stay more enjoyable as well.
 There's a small gym to keep fit, and the Green Fig Restaurant serves delicious Mediterranean fusion cuisine.